Statistical activity code: 40205

 The sample is taken from all permanent residents of Estonia at least 15 years of age, except those who have been in institutions for a long time (at least one year).
 A permanent resident is a person who has stayed in Estonia or intends to stay here for at least one year.
 The sample is taken by systematic selection from the population register.
 The sample includes more than 7,000 households per year.

-The data are collected with statistical activities 40003 “Household Panel Survey” and 40203 “Household Budget Survey”.
+The data are collected with statistical activities 40003 “Estonian Social Survey” and 40203 “Household Budget Survey”.

 Data from Social Insurance Board are received via an FTP-server.